django-ordered-model/django-ordered-model/README.md

 Custom Manager and QuerySet
 -----------------
-When your model your extends `OrderedModel`, it inherits a custom `ModelManager` instance, `OrderedModelManager`, which provides additional  operations on the resulting `QuerySet`.
-For example an `OrderedModel` subclass called `Item` that returns a queryset from `Item.objects.all()` supports the following functions:
+When your model your extends `OrderedModel`, it inherits a custom `ModelManager` instance which in turn provides additional operations on the resulting `QuerySet`.
+For example if `Item` is an `OrderedModel` subclass, the  queryset `Item.objects.all()` has functions:

 * `above_instance(object)`,
 * `below_instance(object)`,